yellowdog/python-examples/README.md

 ### Task Counts

-The `taskCount` property can be used to expand the number of Tasks within a Task Group, by creating duplicates of a single Task.
+The `taskCount` property can be used to expand the number of Tasks within a Task Group, by creating duplicates of a single Task; this can be handy for testing and demos.
 In JSON specifications, there must be zero or one Task(s) listed within each Task Group or `taskCount` is ignored.

 This property can also be set on the command line using the `--task-count`/`-C` option of `yd-submit` followed by the required number of Tasks.